EduardDumitrescul/noise-distribution-matching/docs/README.md

 ### 4.4 Grid Search Hyperparameter Tuning

-**Tuned Parameters:**
-Here is the drafted section for your project report.
-I have formatted the parameters into descriptions as requested and organized the configuration data into a readable format suitable for a technical report.

-### 4.4 Grid Search Hyperparameter Tuning

 To optimize the model's performance and mitigate overfitting, we employed a Grid Search strategy.
 This method systematically explores a defined combination of hyperparameters to identify the configuration that yields the best evaluation metric.

 **Tuned Parameters**